jjkcoding/jjkcoding/README.md

-- 👋 Hi, I’m @jjkcoding
+- 👋 Hi, I’m Joshua Kim
 - 👀 I’m interested in new ways of manipulating and creating statistical models
 - 🌱 I’m currently learning Data Analytics, Data Science, and Machine Learning